wakatime/wakaq-ts/README.md

   maxRetries: 3,

   /* Schedule two tasks, the first runs every minute, the second once every ten minutes.
-     To run scheduled tasks you must keep a wakaq scheduler running as a daemon.
+     To run scheduled tasks you must keep `npm run scheduler` running as a daemon.
   */
   schedules: [